fabi1816/super-duper-potato/docs/source/django.rst

   > python manage.py migrate

 .. caution::
-  Watch out!
   The data won't be migrated, you need to do it manually

 Some of the migrations are for the default Django applications, others for the data models for our applications